Alet Island

 Alet Island, also known as Alei Island, is a small island in the Caroline Islands.
 It contains a lighthouse built by the Japanese on its west side, which is a registered building.
 USS Tinosa (SS-283) bombarded a radio station on Alet Island during World War II, and USS Tunny (SS-282) also patrolled off Alet Island.
 To Island and Elangeb Island are small islands just to the northeast.
 Poluwat Island lies to the east, and Sau Island to the southeast.
+Alet and Poluwat was formerly thought of as just one island named Kata before it was decided it was two.
 Enderby Bank is a reef about 5 miles west northwest of the island.